nflverse/nfldata/UPDATING-NFLSCRAPR.md

 ## Fix team abbreviations

 There is inconsistent usage for team abbrevations, this attempts to standardize things through the function `fix_team_abbreviations()`.
-In particular, it uses `JAX` to refer to the Jacksonville Jaguars, cleaning up old games that use `JAC`.
-For some reason, the NFL uses `LA` to refer to the Los Angeles Rams, even though there are now two teams that play in Los Angeles.
-This updates all of these to `LAR`.
+In particular, it uses JAX to refer to the Jacksonville Jaguars, cleaning up old games that use JAC.
+For some reason, the NFL uses LA to refer to the Los Angeles Rams, even though there are now two teams that play in Los Angeles.
+This updates all of the Los Angeles Rams abbreviations to LAR.
 Every nflscrapR column where "team" is somewhere in the name of the column gets updated.

 The `fix_team_abbreviations()` function has an optional argument `old_to_new`.
 When set to FALSE (the default), it only does the updates described above.
 When set to TRUE, it goes back and updates older team abbreviations.
 So when FALSE, the San Diego Chargers for example are represented as SD.
 However, sometimes you want to group by franchises across seasons, and want the abbreviations to match for the past.
 This means the old San Diego Chargers teams will be set to LAC instead.
 You can make this modification easily with the code: